xmake-io/xmake-docs/guide/package_management.md

 $ xmake repo --remove myrepo
 ```

-Or view all the added warehouses:
+Or view all the added repositories:

 ```console
 $ xmake repo --list
 ```

-If the remote repository has updates, you can manually perform a warehouse update to get more and the latest packages:
+If the remote repository has updates, you can manually perform a repository update to get more and the latest packages:

 ```console
 $ xmake repo -u
 ```

-### Submit the package to the official warehouse
+### Submit package to the official repository

 If you need a package that is not supported by the current official repository, you can commit it to the official repository after local tuning: [xmake-repo](https://github.com/xmake-io/xmake-repo)